Home

 668 Peace treaty between Khazars' Kagan Kaban and Kara Bulgar's Baltavar Bat-Boyan.

-Kara Bulgar is subordnated to Khazar.
+Kara Bulgar with Onogurs is subordinated to Khazar.

-670 Khazars under Alp-Ilitver defeat Bulgars
+670 Khazars under Alp-Ilitver (Alp Elteber) defeat Bulgars

 682 Mission of Albania bishop Israil to Hunno-Savirs